wrp/wrp.github.io/_posts/2022-03-31-no-suffixes.md

 ---

-Lately have been thinking a little bit about the annoyance of seeing filename extensions on executables. (eg, foo.sh vs the more sensible foo)   Discovered this lovely article: https://www.talisman.org/~erlkonig/documents/commandname-extensions-considered-harmful/
+Lately have been thinking a little bit about the annoyance of seeing filename extensions on executables. (eg, "foo.sh" vs the more sensible "foo")   Discovered this lovely article: https://www.talisman.org/~erlkonig/documents/commandname-extensions-considered-harmful/

 I'll duplicate the bullet points here.
-Doing this is bad because of:
+Using filename suffixes is bad because:

 * unnecessarily expose implementation detail (breaking encapsulation).
 * uselessly and incompletely mimic detail from the #! line.